DC to Give Away Free NFTs for FanDome

 DC is partnering with Palm NFT Studios, which claims its Ethereum-based NFTs are 99 percent more energy efficient than those using proof-of-work systems — the energy-consuming algorithms required to authenticate many crypto-based transactions.

-DC FanDome, which DC says generated 22 million global views last year, returns on Oct.
+DC FanDome, which DC says generated 22 million global views last year, returns Oct.
 16.

 THR Newsletters